Prep For Knee Replacement Surgery

 - Foam Rolling: There are many benefits of foam rolling, but your positioning on a foam roller will depend on what type of surgery you had or are going to have.
 Talk with your physical therapist to get the best foam rolling tips for your needs.

 There are so many benefits to seeing a Physical Therapist before a major surgery.
 Prehabilitation can be just as important as rehab itself.
 It’s been proven to help:

 - minimize the pain of recovery from a surgical procedure

 - get a head start on post-op exercises prior to surgery

 - patients can become familiar with their post-op physical therapist

-The Ivy Prehab plan is an investment in your post-op recovery.
-As our patient, you’ll receive concierge care, from your surgeon to the physical therapist.
-You’ll receive a detailed and structured prehab program comprised of daily exercises to prepare you for surgery and help you achieve your goals for your new knee.
+The Ivy Prehab Rehabilitation Physical Therapy plan is an investment in your post-op recovery.
+As our patient, you’ll receive concierge care, from your orthopedic surgeon to the physical therapist.
+You’ll receive a detailed and structured prehab program consisting of daily exercises to prepare you for surgery and help you achieve your goals for your new knee.
 You can book your appointment by clicking here.

 Article by: Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA